tedneward/Worldspine-DnD5e/Races/Dragonborn/Black.md

 ### Chromatic Warding
 *5th-level Black Dragonborn feature*

 As an action, you can channel your draconic energy to protect yourself.
 For 1 minute, you become immune to acid damage.
-Once you use this trait, you can’t do so again until you finish a long rest.
+Once you use this trait, you can't do so again until you finish a long rest.

 ```
 name = 'Black'